Curious-Yu/restaurant-stage-1/README.md

 ### Project is completed by Wen Yu:

-The completed project is available [here].
+The completed project is available [here](https://github.com/WYCodeBook/mws-restaurant-stage-1).

 ## How to clone the game